plavez/datascientest_project_main_project/doc/DOCUMENTATION.md

 ```
 Terraform will:

-connect to both clusters
+- connect to both clusters

-create namespace argocd
+- create namespace argocd

-install Argo CD via Helm into dev and prod clusters
+- install Argo CD via Helm into dev and prod clusters

-4. Verify Argo CD Pods
+### 4. Verify Argo CD Pods
 **Dev cluster**
 ```
 export KUBECONFIG=~/.kube/dev-k3s.yaml
 kubectl get pods -n argocd

 ```
-Pods should also be in Running state.
+All Pods should also be in Running state.

-5. Accessing Argo CD UI
+### 5. Accessing Argo CD UI

 For local access you can use port-forwarding from your workstation.